vinceumo/devNotes/_posts/Javascript/2018-10-23-webextensionapi.md

 }
 ```

-## Add and Debugging a browser extension locally
+## Adding and Debugging a browser extension locally

 ### Firefox